vnotex/vnote/src/resources/docs/welcome_en.md

 [VNote](https://tamlok.github.io/vnote) provides fancy Markdown experience as well as powerful notes management.

 VNote is **open source** and currently mainly developed and maintained by one single person in spare time.
 Hence, please don't hesitate to give VNote a hand if she does improve your productivity.
+Thank [users who donated to VNote](https://github.com/tamlok/vnote/wiki/Donate-List)!

 ## Troubleshooting Guide
 VNote could be used in two ways: